It's crucial to be well informed about the dangers of genetically engineered drug-based IMMUNOTHERAPIES...

-Background: There is much excitement & euphoria in the media & medical journals about the new drug-based immune therapies.
+Background: There is much excitement & euphoria in the media & medical journals about the new genetically engineered drug-based immunotherapies .
 Oncologists worldwide have been motivated the idea that these terapies could replace many chemotherapies & by convincing pharmaceutical company literature with stories of spectacular remissions.

 SOME SIDE EFFECTS OF DRUG BASED IMMUNOTHERAPIES

 While the euphoria continues to grip oncologists in Australia and New Zealand, the euphoric dust has settled in the USA & Europe where they are now treating these new drugs with CAUTION.

-Warnings are cropping up in the medical literature detailing severe & unpredictable side effects caused by drug based immune therapies.
+Warnings are appearing in the medical literature detailing severe & unpredictable side effects caused by genetically engineered drug based immune therapies.
 Deaths have been reported & long-term (unpredictable) side effects have been severe.
 Drs have been told to issue patients with medical alert cards in case they end up in intensive care or emergency wards.